clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

    If spine narrowing ever exists (assert, :pre, guard clauses that throw), a narrowed spine usage should constrain: the guard enforces the type at runtime, so it is the contract, and :pre could even feed inference directly.
-Reachability is a single `:branch-count` int on the ctx, bumped on entering conditionally evaluated code.
-Each fn entry adds its params to the `:param-infers` map with the count at that point as their mark, and a usage constrains only while the count still equals the mark, meaning no conditional was crossed since that fn's entry on this descent path.
-So a nested fn's own params infer regardless of enclosing conditionals, a usage of an enclosing fn's param in the nested body still constrains it, closing over a param is using it, and a fn created inside a branch, or a guarded usage inside the fn, proves nothing about the outer param.
-Settled
+Reachability is two ints on the ctx: `:branch-count`, bumped on entering conditionally evaluated code, and `:fn-depth`, bumped on entering a nested fn body, the fn may run conditionally or never.
+Each fn entry adds its params to the `:param-infers` map with both counters pinned as `:branch-mark` and `:fn-mark`, and a usage constrains a param directly only while both counters still equal their marks, meaning neither a conditional nor an fn boundary was crossed since that fn's entry on this descent path.
+So a nested fn's own params infer regardless of enclosing conditionals, only a fn's own unconditional spine constrains its params directly.
+A nested fn's constraints on enclosing params are not dropped though, they go
-   empirically: both including and excluding nested-fn usages produced zero corpus deltas, so the version that catches
+   dormant: fn-body entry allocates a pending sink, and `record-constraint!` routes three ways.
+Same branch count and same depth commits to the param, same count but deeper parks the spec in the innermost fn's sink, a map of binding to spec set, the dormant twin of the param-infer map, a differing count drops, the guard may be what makes the usage safe.
+The sink travels out on the fn's analysis meta next to `:arity`, into the local's `:arities` entry for a let-bound fn.
+A call site that proves the fn invoked drains it via `activate-pending!`, which replays every entry through the same
-   `(defn f [x] #(subs x 1)) (f 42)` at write time won.
+   routing: on the owner's spine it commits, inside another nested fn it re-pends on that fn, so chains of local fns compose, and in a branch it drops, which is exactly the reported false positive, `(cond-> d avg (out))` activates nothing.
+Drains do not consume, dedup absorbs a second site.
+Activation sites: calling a local fn binding (analyze-binding-call), and the fn argument of a known higher-order call (the analyze-hof set: map, filter, reduce, swap!, update and friends), whether written inline or passed by name.
+Strictly a seq hof runs its fn zero or more times, a caller could pass a wrong-typed arg plus an always-empty coll, accepted as far-fetched.
+A fn that is only returned or stored stays dormant forever.
+An earlier revision let every nested body constrain enclosing params directly, closing over a param is using it, chosen because corpus deltas were zero either way and it caught `(defn f [x] #(subs x 1)) (f 42)` at write time.
+Reverted on the first real-world report: a local fn whose body divides by a closed-over param was only invoked under `(cond-> d avg (out))`, callers passing nil were correct, corpus tests missed it because the pattern needs a nil argument at a call site in the same codebase.
+Immediately invoked fn forms `((fn [] ..))` and letfn bindings do not activate yet, rare enough to defer.
 5. `:char-sequence` constraints propagate on both platforms.
 The JVM impls coerce via `.toString`, so a symbol into `str/replace` happens to work there, but the clojure.string ns docstring (design note 4) documents the